DevSpen/random-docs/src/Discord/Custom_Emojis.md

-# Custom Emojis 101
+# Custom Emojis
 Emojis are a way to express yourself in a more visual format, rather than just plain text.
-Discord offers a range of default emojis; like 😂.
+Discord offers a range of default emojis like 😂.
 But, you can also make your own ✨ custom emojis ✨ for a server.

 ### Emoji Types
 There are two emoji types: Static and Animated.

 * **Static** means the emoji doesn't move.
 Static emojis are generally uploaded with `.png` or `.jpg`/`.jpeg` files.
-* **Animated** means the emoji does move _\(hints, its animated\)_.
+* **Animated** means the emoji does move _(hints, its animated)_.
 Animated emojis are generally uploaded with `.gif` files.

 ### Limitations